Mettle business bank account review UK

-If you have a company in Malaysia, you'll need to open a specific bank account to service it.
-Read this handy guide to see how to open a business bank account in Malaysia.
+If you have a company there or are planning to launch one, you’ll need to know how to open a business bank account in Malaysia.

 When you register a business in Malaysia, you'll need to choose the right legal structure for your needs.
 You can choose from:

-The different types of entities have different purposes - more information about company structure in Malaysia is available on the website of the Companies Commission of Malaysia.
+The different types of entities have different purposes - more information about company structure in Malaysia is available here on the Malyasia MyGovernment Portal.

-If you're in this situation, it may be worth working with a reputable agency in the local area you’re looking to cover, who can negotiate with banks on your behalf.
+If you run into difficulties, it may be worth working with a reputable agency in the local area you’re looking to cover, who can negotiate with banks on your behalf.

-The specific documents needed will vary between banks, but typically include the following:
+The first crucial step is to get your paperwork ready.
+The specific documents needed will vary between banks, but typically include the following:³

 As the requirements can vary, you should call ahead to check which specific documents your chosen branch needs.

 Specialist banking products exist for non-residents, but these vary between banks and can be more limited than regular accounts.
-If you’re non-resident, then choosing an account with a global banking brand which has a presence in Malaysia might get you the better deal.
+If you’re not living in Malaysia, you may have better luck exploring your options with a global banking brand which has a presence in Malaysia as well as your home country.
+For example, HSBC - which operates both in the UK and Malaysia.

-Most banks will require you to fill in your application for an account online.
-You'll then be asked to visit the bank a couple of days later to present certified copies of the needed documents.
+You may not be able to apply for a Malaysian business bank account wholly online.
+Most banks will allow you to fill in your application for an account online, but you'll then be asked to visit the bank a couple of days later to present certified copies of the needed documents.

 Maybank has a dedicated portfolio of banking products suited to small and medium sized enterprises.
 As well as currency accounts and payment cards, you can get overdrafts and loans to grow your business.
 As Malaysia’s largest bank, Maybank has a good branch and ATM network, and operates across the whole Asian region.